GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf21/README.md

 ### Lab-03 - CI/CD for a TFX pipeline
 In this lab you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys a TFX pipeline.
 You will also integrate your workflow with **GitHub**.

+### Lab-04 - ML Metadata
+In this lab, you will explore ML metadata and ML artifacts created by TFX pipeline runs.